 Key to north stand patrons, the proposed new north stands will bring real, accessible concourses, better concessions, accessible seating and improved washrooms, among other improvements.
 This will bring the north stands in line with the south stands that opened in 2014.

-The Ottawa RedBlacks will make their debut in 2014 at TD Place at Lansdowne Park, the new stadium that replaces Frank Clair Stadium at Lansdowne Park.
+The Ottawa RedBlacks made their debut in 2014 at TD Place at Lansdowne Park, the new stadium that replaced Frank Clair Stadium at Lansdowne Park.

 Ottawa received a conditional franchise in March, 2008 from the CFL on condition of the group acquiring a lease for an appropriate stadium.
 The deadline for this condition was then extended six months.
 The potential ownership group worked on saving Frank Clair Stadium and developing a plan to revitalize the stadium and park.
 The initial vote before council passed November, 2009, and a vote passed council June 28, 2010 by a 15-9 tally.
 Initial stadium plans were for a 25,000 seat stadium, but the final design released in 2012 revealed a 22,500 seat modern amenity stadium with suites and boxes bring the total capacity over 24,000.

 Plans were for site construction to start by mid-2011 and a team to be fielded for the 2013 season, but community group legal challenges delayed the process.
 All legal challenges were dismissed and the final council vote was approved Oct.
 10, 2012, paving the way for the team to return for the 2014 season.
 The process, debate and challenges delayed the project substantially, with the scheduled return of the team taking place six years after the conditional franchise was awarded.
 Construction began in 2012 with plans for the stadium to be complete in time for the start of the 2014 season.
 CFLdb has written much on the Ottawa situation since the awarding of the franchise.